 New Hampshire Social Work Licensing Requirements

-With a population of 1.3 million, New Hampshire was home to 1,550 social workers in May 2014, according to the Bureau of Labor Statistics.1 The licensing board that regulates social workers and licensure in New Hampshire is the New Hampshire Board of Mental Health Practice (the “Board”).
-To find out more about being a social worker in New Hampshire, continue reading the guide below.
+With a population of 1.3 million, the New England state of New Hampshire was home to 1,390 social workers as of May 2017, according to the Bureau of Labor Statistics.1,2 The organization that regulates social worker licensure in New Hampshire is the New Hampshire Board of Mental Health Practice.
+To find out more about becoming a social worker in New Hampshire, continue reading below.

 How to Become a Social Worker in New Hampshire

 You are not required to hold a license to practice general non-clinical social work in New Hampshire Many employers prefer candidates for these positions who hold a bachelor’s degree in social work (BSW).
 The minimum degree required for those planning to become licensed as social workers in New Hampshire is a master’s degree in social work (MSW) from a program that is accredited by the Council on Social Work Education (CSWE).
 Continue reading to learn more about these two degree options.